YoobeeWebTutors/javascript-manual/20-form-validation.md

 	// find the form
 	var theForm = document.querySelector('#contact-form');
-	// disable HTML 5 validation
+	// disable HTML5 validation
 	theForm.noValidate = true;

 	// When the form is submitted:
 		// check every field in this form is filled
 			// if a field  is blank:
 				// give the field an error class
 				// give the error span a class and the error message.
 		// if any field is found with an error:
 			// prevent the form from submitting.
 });
 ```

-By setting the `noValidate` property to true, we prevent the browser from using HTML 5 style validation on this form.
+By setting the `noValidate` property to true, we prevent the browser from using HTML5 style validation on this form.
 We could also put the `novalidate` attribute directly on the form element, but this could be omitted.
 We'll leave nothing to chance.

 ### Form Submissions